North London Attractions

 The North/South question is one that enrages Londoners on both sides of the Thames.
 Enrages might be too strong a word, but it's certainly a debate that permeates both ends.
 Each will insist on their own superiority, but what do we think?

 Well, both have pros and cons.
 South has quite a few more green spaces for your strolls, runs, and lounges.
-North has better travel connections to Central and other parts of the London.
+North has better travel connections to Central and other parts of the city.
 Experience-wise, we'd say it's 50:50, so you can't really make a wrong choice!

 North London Attractions: London Zoo